Janfred/draft-janfred-eap-fido/draft-janfred-eap-fido.md

 * Clients MUST support validating against a built-in list of Root CAs, ideally WebPKI.
 * Implementations MAY support pinning a trust anchor
-* The RPID MUST be validated against the certificate name (How exactly is still TODO)
+* The RPID MUST be validated against the certificate name:
+  - if the server name is explicitly configured, one of the subjectAltNameDNS names in the certificate must be an exact match to the configured server name.
+  - if the server name is not explicitly configured, one of the subjectAltNameDNS names in the certificate must be either an exact match with the routing ID or end with CONCAT('.', routing ID)
 * TODO: OCSP Stapling?
 Mandatory or not?

 ## FIDO-exchange